breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 ### Loading Boards

 To load a board click on its title in the side menu.
-Its name will be highlighted in bold, and the board in the main view should change.
+Its name will then be highlighted in bold, and the main view will show the board's components and wires.

 ![The side menu showing a selected item](/breadboard/static/images/using-the-visual-editor/selected-item.png)

-If the board we want to load is in a different Provider we can use the menu above the board list to choose it, and then choose the board from the list.
+If the board we want to load is in a different Provider to the one we have selected we can use the menu above the board list to switch to it, and then choose the board from its list.

 ### Saving Boards

-As mentioned earlier, some Providers are read only, and others allow us to update boards.
+As mentioned earlier, some Providers are read-only, and others allow us to update boards.
 For example, the **Browser Storage Provider** gives us the freedom to create, save, and delete boards as we see fit.
-In other cases, such as Board Servers, it may be possible only to perform some of those actions, depending on your permissions.
+In other cases, such as Board Servers, it may be possible only to perform _some_ of those actions, depending on our permissions.

 If the current Provider allows it, we can save a board using the **Save** button in the top navigation.